chainguard-dev/melange/docs/BUILD-FILE.md

 `python-3.10-3.10.12-r0.apk`.

 ### description
 Human readable description of the package.
-For example:
+Make this meaningful, as this information shows up when searching for the package with apk, for example:
 ```
 description: "the Python programming language"
 ```